 - Your Pituitary and the Hypothalamus regulate many hormones and neurotransmitters in your body.

-- For Thyroid function, the Pituitary and Hypothalamus can sense how much T4 is circulating in your blood.
+- The Pituitary and Hypothalamus can sense how much T4 is circulating in your blood.

 - The amount of T4 needed for the body depends on many factors, like stress, exercise, sleeping vs being awake, etc. Your body will respond to the demands with differing levels of T4 throughout the day.